mtolly/onyx/haskell/README.md

       * Applies the correct `delay` value from `song.ini` to the audio
       * Delays the song start by a few seconds if notes are present too early
       * Detects double drum roll lanes using the single lane note and fixes them
+      * In some cases, can alter the tempo map to fix too-slow/too-fast tempos

     Note: to do a batch process of many songs, drag and drop song folders (the folders with song.ini immediately inside) onto the file loading screen.